Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Observable-adaptive rescaling-free circuit cuts

 \subsection{Approximate version of the rescaling-free wire cut}

-It should be emphasized that Theorem~\ref{thm:existence_of_no_cost_cut} is primarily an existence result.
+It should be emphasized that Theorem~\ref{thm:existence_of_no_cost_cut} is an existence result.
 The explicit construction of $\mathcal{M}_{\rm id}$ requires knowledge of the unitary $V$ that diagonalizes $O_\Phi$.
-However, complete knowledge of $O_{\Phi}$ (that is, a full classical description without any error) is typically unavailable unless $\Phi$ admits a classical description or possesses a known structure (e.g., Clifford circuits).
+However, exact knowledge of $O_{\Phi}$, i.e., an error-free classical description, is typically unavailable unless $\Phi$ admits a classical description or possesses a known structure (e.g., Clifford circuits).
 Nevertheless, even without complete knowledge of $O_\Phi$, having only an imperfect approximation $\tilde{O}_\Phi$ with bounded error is sufficient to construct a rescaling-free wire cut that faithfully reproduces the desired expectation values up to a bounded bias.
 Theorem~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} formalizes this statement.

 \begin{theorem} [Approximate rescaling-free wire cut] Let $\Phi:\Linear{\mathbb{C}^{d_{\rm in}}} \to \Linear{\mathbb{C}^{d_{\rm out}}}$ be a CPTP map, and let $O \in \Herm{\mathbb{C}^{d_{\rm out}}}$ be a Hermitian operator.
-Denote by $O_{\Phi}:=\Phi^{\dagger}(O)$ the corresponding effective observable, and let $\tilde{O}_{\Phi}$ be its Hermitian approximation satisfying $\|\tilde{O}_{\Phi} - O_{\Phi} \|_{\infty} \leq \epsilon$.
+Denote by $O_{\Phi}:=\Phi^{\dagger}(O)$ the corresponding effective observable, and let $\tilde{O}_{\Phi}$ be its Hermitian approximation satisfying $\|\tilde{O}_{\Phi} - O_{\Phi} \|_{\infty} \leq \eta$.
 Define the MP channel $\mathcal{M}_{\rm apr}:\Linear{\mathbb{C}^{d_{\rm in}}} \to \Linear{\mathbb{C}^{d_{\rm in}}}$ given by

 where $\{\ket{j}\}$ denotes the computational basis, and $\tilde{V}$ is a unitary that diagonalizes $\tilde{O}_{\Phi}$ (i.e., $\tilde{O}_{\Phi}=\tilde{V}\tilde{D} \tilde{V}^{\dagger}$).
 Then for any $X\in \Linear{\mathbb{C}^{d_{\rm in}}}$,